Explore Science-first Philosophy

 Introduction

 Pythagoras is a fascinating case study in both sound and flawed thinking.
-On one hand, his mathematical insights—particularly in geometry and harmonics—were rooted in empirical observation and logical reasoning.
-On the other hand, his mystical interpretations and rigid numerical dogmatism led him astray.
-Of interest to us here on pragmatism is that he serves as a prime example of how most people approach truth—through a pragmatic lens.
+On one hand, his mathematical insights—especially in geometry and harmonics—were grounded in observation and logical reasoning.
+On the other hand, his mystical interpretations and rigid numerical dogmatism led him badly astray.
+For our purposes here, Pythagoras is especially useful because he shows how many people approach truth: not with perfect consistency, but through a pragmatic lens.

 Pragmatism

-At its core, Pragmatism values practical application over intellectual accuracy.
-William James, a key figure in shaping this tradition, famously stated in his 1907 book, Pragmatism: A New Name for Some Old Ways of Thinking:
+At its core, pragmatism values practical application over strict intellectual purity.
+William James, a key figure in shaping this tradition, famously wrote in his 1907 book Pragmatism: A New Name for Some Old Ways of Thinking:

 The pragmatic method is primarily a method of settling metaphysical disputes…and disputes over such notions are unending. … What difference would it practically make to anyone if this notion rather than that notion were true?
 If no practical difference whatever can be traced, then the alternatives mean practically the same thing, and all dispute is idle.

-This tradition emerged in the United States during the late 19th century and argues that the validity or worth of an idea is determined by its tangible impact.
-In other words, if an idea works well in practice, then it holds merit.
-Nearly everyone is pragmatic to some degree—whether they realize it or not.
-Most of us assign different levels of practical value to beliefs, adhering to the core tenets of traditional Pragmatism in our everyday lives.
+This tradition emerged in the United States in the late 19th century and argues that the value of an idea is tied to its practical consequences.
+In other words, if an idea works in practice, it is often treated as having merit.
+Nearly everyone is pragmatic to some degree, whether they realize it or not.
+Most of us assign different levels of practical value to beliefs and use them accordingly in everyday life.

 Pragmatism and Pythagoras